IIDE Logo

 The performing arts is a broad category of art forms that involve live performances in front of an audience.
 It includes various forms of expression, such as music, dance, and theatre.

-In music, performers use instruments, voices, and sounds to create a musical experience for the audience.
-In dance, performers use their bodies and movements to tell a story or express emotions.
-In theatre, performers use dialogue, acting, and stagecraft to bring stories to life.
 The performing arts require creativity, skill, and practice to master, and can be enjoyed by audiences of all ages and backgrounds.
 It is a vital part of human culture and has the power to inspire, entertain, and move people.

 2. Teaching:

 Teaching is a profession that involves imparting knowledge and skills to students in a formal setting, such as schools, colleges, or universities.
-Teachers are responsible for creating lesson plans, delivering lectures, grading assignments and tests, and providing guidance and support to students.
-They help students to learn new concepts, develop critical thinking skills, and prepare for future careers or higher education.
-Teaching requires strong communication and interpersonal skills, as well as subject matter expertise.
+Teachers are responsible for creating lesson plans, delivering lectures, grading assignments and tests, and providing guidance to students.

 A career in teaching can be rewarding and fulfilling, as it provides an opportunity to make a positive impact on the lives of young people and contribute to the development of future generations.